RodFireProductions/AO3BookmarkDownloader/readme.md

 If you're like me and have hundreds of bookmarks, the idea of downloading each individually is probably daunting.

+## To Do:
+- Finish database integration
+- Redo download functions

 ## Development
 Coded with Python 3.13